 Studies evaluating interventions in older adults with an anxiety disorder that has not responded to first-line treatment are needed to address the lack of evidence in this clinical area.
 An important consideration would be the enrolment of older adults who would be representative of older adults in general, that is, those with multiple comorbid physical and mental disorders that might require polypharmacy.
 In addition, it would be important to consider the setting in which the study was carried out, to reflect the setting in which treatment is typically administered.
 In those taking multiple pharmacological agents, the properties of a particular drug could change considerably, leading to unexpected adverse effects as well as clinical effects.
 Therefore, assessment of adverse effects could be of equal importance to evaluation of clinical effectiveness.

-RCTs in anxiety disorders have often involved a heterogeneous population in terms of anxiety disorder, enrolling people with any anxiety disorder.
-As noted earlier, the different types of anxiety disorder respond to treatments to varying degrees.
-Focusing on an individual anxiety disorder would be important to discern the most effective treatment for that disorder.
+RCTs in anxiety disorders have often involved a heterogeneous population in terms of anxiety disorder, enrolling people with any form of anxiety disorder.
+As noted earlier, the different types of anxiety disorder respond to differing treatments, and to varying degrees.
+Focusing on a particular anxiety disorder would be important to discern the most effective treatment for that disorder.
 However, acknowledged difficulties in defining and identifying treatment resistance in older adults could result in poor recruitment, both in terms of the low number of older adults likely to be categorised as treatment resistant and the heterogeneity in terms of prior treatment.

 Anxiety disorders are typically chronic or episodic conditions, and maintaining an initial response is a key goal of treatment.
 Longitudinal studies that examine relapse or recurrence rates would provide an impression of the long-term effectiveness and acceptability of treatment interventions.